-“Person” has an interesting history: it’s believed to come from Latin persona, with a root sense of “to sound through”—reference is to an actor’s mask, possibly with some means of voice amplification, as with a horn.
-Persona, then, would have originally meant “role” or “character,” gradually acquiring the further sense of “person, individual.”
-Engl. “persona” still means an assumed role or personality.
+“Person” has an interesting history: it comes from Latin persona, with a root sense of “to sound through”—the reference is to an actor’s mask, possibly with some means of voice amplification, as with a horn.
+Persona, then, came to mean “role” or “character,” gradually acquiring the further sense of “person, individual.”
+Engl. “persona” (with the “a” hanging on at the end just like in Latin) still means an assumed role or personality.

 Persona’s descendants are found throughout the Romance languages (Sp..
 It. persona, Fr. personne which can also mean “nobody,” Port. pessoa, etc.), but also Ger.
 Person, Swed. person, and many others.

 The Slavic languages use a wholly different word: Rus. chelovek (pronounced “chel-a-VYEK”) appears to derive from words for “mind, thought” and “time, eternity”—thus the word for “person” would mean something like “eternal mind,” a lovely and spiritual sense Plato no doubt would have savored.
 (Engl. “man” seems, likewise, cognate with “mind” and originally meant any human being.)

 Depending on the context, a whole series of terms can be more or less equivalent to “person”: “citizen,” “subject”, “taxpayer,” “voter,” “resident,” and “consumer,” to name just a few.
 Of course their connotations differ pretty dramatically.
 There is an assertion of rights implicit in “citizen” that’s not quite there in “consumer,” though the latter has legal rights too.

 Then there is “souls” with all its mystery and sometimes pathos—think of a phrase like “the 1,517 souls that perished on the R.M.S.
 Titanic.”